Yamaha Motor Finance Australia Privacy Policy

 • secure storage of data at our office premises and back up facility located in Australia;

-• implementing policies and procedure for handling of personal information and training of employees; and
+• implementing policies and procedures for handling of personal information and training of employees; and

 • securely storing hard copy documents.

-14. HOW TO ACCESS AND CORRECT YOUR PERSONAL INFORMATION OR MAKE A COMPLAINT
+15. HOW TO ACCESS AND CORRECT YOUR PERSONAL INFORMATION

-You can access most of the personal information we hold about you by using the contact details described in ‘CONTACT DETAILS’ below.
+You can access most of the personal information we hold about you by using the contact details described in section 17 ‘CONTACT DETAILS’.
 We will need to confirm your identity before providing you access to the information requested.
 We will try to provide you the personal information requested within a reasonable period of your request.

 We may charge an access fee to cover the cost of retrieving the information and supplying it to the person who has requested access.

-Access to personal information may be refused in a number of circumstances, such as where the information relates to anticipated legal proceedings or the request for access is frivolous or vexatious.
+Access to personal information may be refused in a number of circumstances, such as where the information relates to anticipated legal proceedings, where the information is prohibited to be disclosed under law or the request for access is frivolous or vexatious.
 If we deny or restrict your access, we will write to you explaining why access was refused or restricted.

 It is important for us to have your correct details to service you better.
-If you become aware that the information we hold about you is not correct or if you wish to update your information, please contact us by using the contact details described in ‘CONTACT DETAILS’ below.
+If you become aware that the information we hold about you is not correct or if you wish to update your information, please contact us by using the contact details described in section 17 ‘CONTACT DETAILS’ below.
 We will correct inaccurate personal information or credit related information within 30 days of a correction request and will send written notice confirming the correction within a reasonable period.
-In the event information was previously disclosed to another entity or third party, we will take reasonable steps to notify them.
+In the event information was previously disclosed to another entity or third party, we will also take reasonable steps to notify them of the inaccurate information.

-If you believe the privacy of your personal information has been compromised, please contact us by calling our Customer Service on 1800 123 100 or emailing our complaints department
+If you believe the privacy of your personal information has been compromised, please contact us by calling our Customer Service on 1800 123 100 or emailing complaints@ymf.com.au.

 Further, you may also complain to the Australian Financial Complaints Authority (“AFCA”).
 AFCA’s details are: